 "What was the average stock price change 30, 60, and 90 days after companies missed earnings estimates by more than 10%?
 Show results by market cap quintile."

 Shibui has quarterly earnings data (actual vs. estimate, surprise percentage, report date) alongside daily prices back to 1962.
-Claude joins earnings events to subsequent price changes at fixed offsets, segments by market cap, and returns the aggregated results.
+Claude lines up each earnings event with the price changes that followed at fixed offsets, segments by market cap, and returns the aggregated results.
 This type of cross-market event analysis typically requires specialized financial databases.

 Finviz lets you combine technical indicators (RSI, SMA) with fundamental filters (P/E, debt/equity) in a single screen.
 That is useful.
 But both sides are point-in-time: current RSI, current P/E. You cannot ask "stocks where RSI is below 30 today AND free cash flow was positive every quarter for 3 years."